Medstar Sport Physio & Health

 Both IMS and acupuncture use a thin, sterile, single-use filament needle — typically 0.25 mm in diameter and 30 to 60 mm long.
 After that, the practice splits.

-IMS — intramuscular stimulation — was developed by the Vancouver-based physician Dr. Chan Gunn in the 1970s.
+IMS dry needling — intramuscular stimulation — was developed by the Vancouver-based physician Dr. Chan Gunn in the 1970s.
 It is grounded in Western neuroanatomy.
-The technique targets a shortened, irritable band of muscle tissue and looks for a local twitch response that signals the trigger point has been engaged.
+The technique targets a shortened, irritable band of muscle tissue — commonly called a trigger point — and looks for a local twitch response that signals it has been engaged.
 Needle retention is brief, usually seconds to a minute or two per insertion.
 Treatment is repeated at multiple points within the same session.

 Acupuncture in its primary BC form is rooted in traditional Chinese medicine.
 Needles are placed at specific points along the meridian system based on a diagnostic framework that includes pulse, tongue, symptom pattern, and constitutional factors.
 Needles are typically retained 15 to 30 minutes per session.
 The treatment plan often unfolds across a series of visits with adjuncts like cupping, moxibustion, or electroacupuncture.